 - Practice Doctorate Nurse Practitioner Entry-Level Competencies

 The program is designed for master's prepared nurses who are working.
-Classes are both on-line and in "executive sessions" over 3 - 4 days on-campus at 3 times during the semester.
+Classes are both on-line and in "executive sessions" over an average of 3 days twice during the semester.
 The TTUHSC program is 45 credit hours and can be completed over six consecutive semesters.

 TOEFL Scores – Applicants from a country where the primary language is not English must provide evidence of achieving a total score of 84 or higher with a speaking score of 26 or higher and a writing score of 27 or higher on the TOEFL iBT.
 This may only be waived if the student has received a degree from an accredited college/university in one of the listed countries: Australia, Canada (except the Province of Quebec), Commonwealth Caribbean countries (including Anguilla, Antigua, the Bahamas, Barbados, Belize, British Virgin Islands, Bermuda, Cayman Islands, Dominic, Grenada, Guyana, Jamaica, Montserrat, St. Kitts and Nevis, St. Lucia, St. Vincent, Trinidad and Tobago, Turks and Caicos Islands), Republic of Ireland, Liberia, New Zealand, United Kingdom (England, Scotland, Northern Ireland, and Wales), United States.

 Disclaimer: Due to changing regulations, the TTUHSC SON Graduate Programs cannot guarantee at the time of submission of an application that we can accept students from a particular state.
 At this time, we are unable to accept students living in the following states – Arizona, California, Louisiana, New York, Oregon, and Washington.

 Upon program completion, the graduate will be prepared to: